 Environmental monitoring and laboratory program documents contain required preventive maintenance of equipment used for collection and measurement of environmental data and identify processes for controlling the analyses of samples collected for environmental data operations activities.
-Calibration of required equipment is coordinated through the WIPP Metrology Department for a third party calibration company to perform.
+Calibration of required equipment, used by WIPP personnel for this EMP, is coordinated through the WIPP Metrology Department for a third-party calibration company to perform.